The Definitive Guide to iOS/iPadOS emulation

 Once games have been transferred, adding games to the emulator in question is relatively easy.

 Every emulator follows the same pattern for adding ROMs to its library by clicking some sort of add + or Add games button, then locating the files and selecting all or pointing a scan function to the directory.
-A few emulators have default locations like PPSSPP that will autoscan.
+A few emulators have default locations like PPSSPP that will auto-scan.
 Only DolphiniOS requires the ROMs to be located in an exact directory.

 Emulators

-Emulators on iOS exist in two camps: App Store and Sideloaded (see lists below). iOS's emulation selection is slim, but fortunately, pretty much all of the major consoles are covered up to the 32-bit era.
+Emulators on iOS exist in two camps: App Store and Sideloaded (see lists below). iOS's emulation selection is slim, but fortunately, almost all of the major consoles are covered up to the 32-bit era.
 Here is the list of consoles supported, all of which have RetroArch support.
 Emulators like Delta use the same cores that are found in RetroArch.

 - Amstrad - CPC